 In theory plum trees can be pruned to a cordon shape but in practical terms it’s not advisable.
 To create a cordon shaped fruit tree you need to prune several times a year and also at several points on the stem.
 Unfortunately plum trees don’t respond well to frequent pruning because it significantly increases the risk of introducing infections.
 This is probably the key reason why you very rarely see cordon plum trees.

 FINAL THOUGHTS ON PRUNING PLUM TREES

-The tree on the left (above for mobiles) is not ideally formed, it has a bias to one side which makes it slightly unbalanced.
+The tree above is not ideally formed, it has a bias to one side which makes it slightly unbalanced.
 But nature has bulked out the correct branches to make sure the tree remains relatively stable.
 And the proof of the pudding is in the eating, this plum tree produces lots of delicious fruit year after year!

 MULCHING PLUM TREES

 Plum trees require a constant source of moisture at their roots especially when the fruits are forming.
 A mulch with any organic matter around the base of tree each spring will go a long to providing these conditions.
 If you have no organic material to hand then think again, a mulch of grass cuttings will do the job very well.
-If you have the money a bag of chipped bark will provide a long-lasting mulch which will retain moisture and also keep weeds away.
+If you have the money a bag of chipped bark will provide a long-lasting mulch.

 A long lasting organic feed such as blood, fish and bone (three handfuls per tree) will provide them with an excellent tonic.
 It is best applied in spring just before you spread mulch around the trees.